bijubjs/bijubjs/README.md

 --->

 ## Hello! 👋 👋 👋
-I’m a applied economist.
-My research are focused on sustainability, climate change, and policymaking.
+I’m an applied economist.
+My research is focused on renewable energy, sustainability, climate change, and policymaking.

 I am further interested in developmental and political economics.